Skip to content

 Java Connector SDK

-Use these interfaces when custom logic is needed (typically for javaBean, polling, reactiveStream):
+Use these interfaces when custom logic is needed (typically for javaBean, polling, streaming implementations):

 • ConnectorActionHandler<I, O> — one-shot actions (send email/HTTP/db write).